IoTChainCode/tokenAirdrop/README.md

 2. Realize the monitoring transaction status and automatically send the next one.
 3. The implementation fee is reduced to 0.000045--0.00007 eth/transcation.

+Note: this does not support the monitoring of contract events on the Ethernet rinkeby/ropsten network

 ——- dependency library
 npm install web3 solc ethereumjs-tx ethjs-account node-xlsx --save